Update 29 October 2020

-When I submit my application for a regular Project Grant for Artists, do I need to take possible limitations because of the coronavirus into consideration?
+When I submit my application for a regular Artist Project, do I need to take possible limitations because of the coronavirus into consideration?

 Yes.
 It has to be possible to complete the project for which you are applying for support within a foreseeable amount of time.
 Your working plan should include an explanation of how you want to achieve that.

 Is it worthwhile to apply for support for travel or a working period in another country during the corona crisis?

 Yes.
 But take into account any potential interference that the coronavirus may have on your plans.
 If the country you wish to travel to becomes subject to a negative travel advisory after you have applied, then the amount of support is still valid for the period covered in your application.
 If that negative travel advisory continues for the entire period, get in touch with your contact person at the Mondriaan Fund.

 Can I apply for a project in a country for which there is currently a negative travel advisory (code red or orange)?

 Yes, this is possible if you expect the negative travel advisory to change to positive in the foreseeable future.
 See also the answers given above.
 Mondriaan Fund regulations require that we not support projects in countries for which a negative travel advisory is in effect.